> Shirley Collins > Songs > Black-Eyed Susan

 Ian King sang Black-Eyed Susan in 2010 on his Fledg’ling album Panic Grass & Fever Few.

-Anna & Elizabeth sang Black-Eyed Susan on 2018 on their Smithsonian Folkways album The Invisible Comes to Us.
+Anna & Elizabeth sang Black-Eyed Susan in 2018 on their Smithsonian Folkways album The Invisible Comes to Us.
 Their version comes from Asa Davis of Milton, Vermont, as recorded by Helen Hartness Flanders in 1939, with additional words by Charles Finnemore of Bridgewater, Maine as recorded by Helen Hartness Flanders in between 1941-48.

 The Dovetail Trio sang Black-Eyed Susan on their 2019 CD Bold Champions.
 Jamie Roberts noted: